clagomess/tomato/README.md

 Features:

-- All data created are managed by you.
+- All created data is managed by you.
 You own the data!
 No freak cloud sync.
-You can easily select where is stored and decide witch strategie to do backup and share.
+You can easily select where it'll be stored and decide which strategy will be used to backup and share.
-- All data generated is git friendly in readable JSON format.
+- All generated data is git friendly in readable JSON format.
-- You can import collections from other tools and export for them.
+- You can import and export collections from/for other tools.
-- No account is required.
+- No account required.
 - No sneaky subscriptions plans.

 Actually the project are in BETA stage, more functionalities will come soon, be patient.